Advanced & Defensive Driving Courses Exeter

 Courses for Business Clients:

 Our bespoke training is what separates us from other training providers.
-The thought of a rigid tick box, one size fits all driving course fills us with dread.
+The thought of a rigid tick box, one-size-fits-all all driving course fills us with dread.
 They’re uninspiring, boring and rarely get the most from a driver.
-So when we talk about “bespoke training”, what do we actually mean?
+So, when we talk about “bespoke training”, what do we actually mean?

-We look at training the same way we look at our customers, whether business or private; each one is unique.
-Every driver is different with regard to driving, based on both internal and external elements.
-Internal elements are things such as personality type, attitudes, and concentration.
+We approach training in the same way we approach our customers, whether business or personal; each one is unique.
+Every driver is different in terms of driving, influenced by both internal and external factors.
+Internal elements include personality type, attitudes, and concentration.
 External elements are things such as years of driving experience, mileage covered, positive and negative experiences etc.

 We cover this location + All of the UK – We come to you for the training